marijnh/Eloquent-JavaScript/08_error.md

 {{indexsee "use strict", "strict mode"}}

-JavaScript can be made a _little_ more strict by enabling _strict mode_.
+JavaScript can be made a _little_ stricter by enabling _strict mode_.
 This is done by putting the string `"use strict"` at the top of a file or a function body.
 Here's an example: